Two-Step Estimation of a Strategic Network Formation Model with Clustering: Extensions

-{In Section \ref{sect.estimation} we proposed a two-step GMM estimator for the parameters of the utility function.
-That estimator requires an instrument in the second stage and we suggested the instrument derived from the quasi likelihood as in (\ref{theta.weight.func}).
-This instrument involves the derivative of the choice probability that is not everywhere differentiable.
-Because the limiting choice probability is everywhere differentiable we can use its derivative in (\ref{theta.weight.func}).
-The instruments based on the finite-$n$ and limiting choice probabilities should behave similarly asymptotically.}
+The two-step estimator proposed in Section \ref{sec:estimation} requires an instrument in the second stage.
+We suggested using the instrument derived from quasi-maximum likelihood (equation (\ref{eq:instrument})); however, this instrument involves the derivative of a link choice probability.
+Because the limiting auxiliary variable $\omega^{*}(X_{i},p)$ does not depend on $\epsilon_{i}$, the limiting link probability $P^{*}(X_{i},X_{j},p)$ is continuously differentiable in the parameters.
+Therefore, we can use the derivative of a limiting link probability to construct the instrument, addressing the concern that finite-$n$ link probabilities may have kinks.
+Given that finite-$n$ and limiting link probabilities are asymptotically close (Proposition \ref{prop:CCP.limit.consist}), the instrument based on limiting link probabilities should achieve asymptotic efficiency similar to that of the instrument based on finite-$n$ link probabilities.\footnote{Because we only approximate the instrument, the consistency of the estimator remains unaffected.}

-{A further simplification occurs if in the moment condition in (\ref{Psin}) we replace the finite-$n$ choice probability by the limiting choice probability that is simpler to compute since it does not require simulation.
-The formal theory that justifies the use of the limiting model for finite-$n$ networks requires additional results.
-First, the convergence of the choice probabilities has to be uniform (over links), not just pointwise as established here.
-An additional complication is the presence of multiple equilibria.
-Unlike estimation based on the finite-$n$ choice probability in Section \ref{sect.estimation} which requires no assumption on equilibrium selection, for estimation based on the limiting choice probability to be consistent, we need to assume that the sequence of equilibrium selection mechanisms converges to a limit, similar in spirit to the convergence of equilibria in \citet{Menzel_2016} .}

-In the next section we provide simulation evidence on the use of the limiting choice probability in the instrument and/or the moment function.
+We can further simplify the moment condition by replacing the finite-$n$ link probabilities in the moment function with their limiting counterparts.
+This approximation improves computational efficiency, as limiting link probabilities can be computed without simulation.
+Although the approximated moment function yields a misspecified model, the misspecification vanishes asymptotically.\footnote{To analyze the asymptotic properties of such an estimator, we must examine the extent to which the limiting link probabilities evaluated at a finite-$n$ equilibrium differ from that equilibrium.
+In the presence of multiple equilibria, additional assumptions ensuring the convergence of a sequence of equilibrium selection mechanisms would be needed to achieve the consistency of the estimator.
+This issue is related to the convergence of equilibria explored in \citet{Menzel_2016}.}